you will understand when you get older

 I knew the labels of experiences, before I ever experienced them.

 Oh, this is what they mean when they say, “You can go crazy from spending all your time with someone.”
 This is what election fatigue means.
 This is rapture.
-This is why people believe in crazy things and how they justify violence.
+This is why people believe in crazy things and how they justify unspeakable violence.
 This is why people have book clubs or dinner parties.
 This is a whole person.
 This is love.
 This is how hard it is to say something the way it feels.
 This is what cannot be said.

 You don’t get it until you do.
 Is there a point to teaching poetry then?
 Or forcing an unwilling teenager to the table to make zongzi (粽子)?
 Or reading novels about love and loss before you lived enough life to relate to it?